Writing Literature Reviews

 Body with Headings

 Include a Thesis and an Organizing Statement.
 Does the current version of the thesis statement match the tone, scope, and organization of the body text?
-Does an organizing statement after the thesis introduce the major topics and the order they will appear in the body (e.g., “This review will first discuss . . . then . . . and finally . . .)
+Does an organizing statement after the thesis introduce the major topics and the order they will appear in the body (e.g., “In this review, I will first discuss . . . then . . . and finally . . .)

 Use Headings.
 Is the body text subdivided in a logical way with evidence-based information located in appropriate sections?
 Are the major sections roughly symmetrical (in terms of length)?
 Are the headings brief, yet descriptive?
 If subheadings are used, does the major section contain at least two?
 Are all levels of headings separated by text?